Samsung Galaxy Tab S7 FE(opens in new tab)

-For business types, you get a lot of added bonuses with the Tab S7 FE, including Multi-Active Window that lets you open three apps at once, App Pair for saving and launching favorite pairs of apps together in one click, Second Screen for using the tablet as a secondary display with a PC, and Samsung DeX compatibility.
+For business types, there are a lot of bonuses with the Tab S7 FE, including Multi-Active Window that lets you open three apps at once.
+Then, there's App Pair for saving and launching your favorite pairs of apps together in one click.
+Second Screen is nifty for using the tablet as a secondary display with a PC and Samsung DeX compatibility.
 Samsung Notes is also included.

-The iPad Air (2020), of course, works seamlessly with other Apple devices as well as those that feature technologies like AirPlay, so you could easily mirror content from the tablet to the big screen, sync up with your phone or Apple TV.
+Of course, the iPad Air (2020) works seamlessly with other Apple devices and those that feature technologies like AirPlay, so you could easily mirror content from the tablet to the big screen, sync up with your phone or Apple TV.
 It also has the Scribble to iPad feature, which lets you handwrite in any text field.
-There's also note-taking options and smart selection that can distinguish handwriting from drawings so you can easily select, cut, and paste as you work.
-It even has a cool shape recognition feature and a data detector that can recognize phone numbers, dates, addresses, and web links.
+There are also note-taking options and smart selection that can distinguish handwriting from drawings, so you can easily select, cut, and paste as you work.
+It even has a cool shape recognition feature and a data detector to recognize phone numbers, dates, addresses, and web links.

 Samsung Galaxy Tab S7 FE vs. iPad Air (2020): Which should you buy?

-Both have features that will work beautifully for productivity and creative types, though you might appreciate the larger screen size of the Galaxy model (keep in mind that also comes with additional weight even though it is slightly smaller dimensions).
+Both have features that will work beautifully for productivity and creative types.
+However, you might appreciate the larger screen size of the Galaxy model (keep in mind that it also comes with additional weight even though it is slightly smaller dimensions).
 Both work with tons of accessories, but the inclusion of the S Pen in the box with the Galaxy S7 FE is a massive bonus if you plan to use a stylus.
-The Apple Pencil doesn't come cheap.
+Unfortunately, the Apple Pencil doesn't come cheap.

 If you plan to save a lot of files and don't like using cloud storage, the Galaxy S7 FE might be the better option since you can expand local storage to up to 1TB via a microSD card.

 Also important for travelers are the connectivity options: With a 5G option, the Galaxy Tab S7 FE might make more sense if you would use it.
-If you wouldn't however, both offer powerful Wi-Fi and processors to keep you connected and moving quickly to get all your tasks done.
+However, if you wouldn't, both offer powerful Wi-Fi and processors to keep you connected and moving quickly to get all your tasks done.
 If you want to keep using wired headphones, though, don't forget that the iPad Air (2020) does not have a 3.5mm headphone jack.

-If you're looking for a great tablet that you can use to get work done on the go as well as enjoy entertainment, from watching movies to surfing websites, sketching, reading the news, playing games, and more, the Galaxy Tab S7 FE checks plenty of boxes and will fit the bill, if you can afford one.
+Suppose you're looking for an excellent tablet that you can use to get work done on the go as well as enjoy entertainment, from watching movies to surfing websites, sketching, reading the news, playing games, and more.
+In that case, the Galaxy Tab S7 FE checks plenty of boxes and will fit the bill, no matter your needs.

 Take it with you